The Web address of this article is

 4) For some

-mates, a fourth reason for affairs is that if s/he seeks relationship help before the
+mates, a fourth reason for affairs is that if they seek relationship help

-affair, the professional/s s/he or they hire (a) focuses on surface problems like
+affair, the professionals they hire focus on surface problems like

-those above, and (b) may be ruled by a false self also.
+those above, and may also be ruled by a false self .

 Bottom line: typical sexual/romantic affairs are really caused by (a)